 - 230 V; Plugs C & D & M

 Modes of payment:

-It is not mandatory but widely practiced in India, so do give the drivers and service staff a tip if you have enjoyed the experience and to show appreciation for services rendered.
+It is not mandatory but widely practised in India, so do give the drivers and service staff a tip if you have enjoyed the experience and to show appreciation for services rendered.

-It is restricted in many temples, museum and wildlife sanctuaries.
+It is restricted in many temples, museums and wildlife sanctuaries.
 Do obtain permission or special tickets for using the camera where necessary.